elixir-lang/elixir/README.md

     Invoker.public_method          % => 13
     Invoker.calling_public_method  % => 13

-A protected method can only be called if the current scope includes the mixin the module belongs to.
-Some examples:

-    module Example
-      def calling_protected_method
-        public_method
-      end

-      def calling_protected_method2
-        self.public_method
-      end

-      protected

-      def protected_method
-        13
-      end
-    end

-    % Here the current scope (self) is Object which doesn't have Example as mixin,
-    % so invoking the protected method raises an error.
-    Example.protected_method

-    % calling_protected_method calls protected_method using a local call.
-    % A local call always work, as it means they are in the same module.
-    Example.calling_protected_method  % => 13

-    % The following also works because calling_protected_method2 and
-    % protected_method are defined in the same module.
-    Example.calling_protected_method2 % => 13

-    module Invoker
-      mixin Example

-      def calling_protected_method
-        % Here the current scope (self) is Invoker, that has the mixin Example
-        % So calling Invoker.calling_protected_method at any point will work self.protected_method
-      end
-    end

-    Invoker.calling_protected_method  % => 13

-Finally, private methods are the ones accessible just through a local call.
+Private methods are the ones accessible just through a local call.
 This means a module cannot access private methods from other modules even after adding them as `mixin` or as `proto`.

     module Example
       def calling_private_method